Skylarann725/Bamazon/README.md

 How to Install and Run the Application

-Install the game by cloning this repository and navigating to the correct file in your command line (using terminal or git bash).
+Install the game by cloning this repository (paste this link into your command line: git clone https://github.com/Skylarann725/Bamazon.git)and navigating to the correct file in your command line (using terminal or git bash).

 Create a database using MySQL called Bamazon and copy the code in the bamazon.sql file to create your Bamazon database with tables and inventory.
 (Use Workbench/Sequel Pro or MySQL in the command line).